molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

-If you don’t want to use Modernizr but look for bulletproof feature detection code, look into Modernizr’s [repository of detects](https://github.com/Modernizr/Modernizr/tree/master/feature-detects).
+If you do not want to use Modernizr but look for bulletproof feature detection code, look into Modernizr’s [repository of detects](https://github.com/Modernizr/Modernizr/tree/master/feature-detects).
 For detecting the Fetch API, the [Modernizr simple checks](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/network/fetch.js) `'fetch' in window`.

 ### Value checks